 What it can do is give you a few inches of climbing ability.
 Anywhere between 1-5 inches is possible.

 There are two ways that you can approach climbing an incline.
 Your method of choice will depend on the one that comes more naturally to you.

 - Using your most stable foot, simply roll your board one wheel at a time over to the top of the incline.
-When your dominant foot is already on top of the curb, shift the board to a 180 degree angle and follow through with the next foot.
+When your dominant foot is already on top of the curb, shift the board to a 180-degree angle.
+After that, follow through with your other foot.
 This approach is much slower and may be better suited for those who haven’t yet the courage or skill to speed up.
-It will also be more effective for a shorter ascent.
+It will also be more useful for a shorter ascent.

 How To Get a Handle on Advanced Moves and Tricks

 Getting on and off your hoverboard?
 Got that one down.

 Are you twisting and turning?
 Down.

 What about some cool tricks?

 Well, this is not necessary, but if you do want to perform some sophisticated moves, we want to be sure that you can handle them with ease.